You can access your records and pay fees online by visiting http://my.sjsu.edu.

 - Mailing address

-To obtain an official transcript, visit the Office of the Registrar for more information.
+To obtain an official transcript, visit the Transcript website for more information.

 Student Record Holds

 San José State University has authority to withhold registration privileges for any student with an outstanding cashiering debt.
 If a cashiering hold has been placed on your records, your registration will not be processed.
 To resolve the debt, please call the Bursar’s Office at 408-924-1601.

 If you are studying at SJSU with an F or J student visa, any courses taken through Open University will not count toward the full time enrollment required for maintaining your visa status.
 If you have questions, please visit the Office of International student and Scholar and Services Office or call 408-924-5920.

 International students who are academically disqualified must see an International Student Advisor prior to enrollment in Open University.

 Use of Social Security Number